 With Channels DVR Server, you can import your own movies, TV shows, and recordings from previous DVRs.

-By simply pointing at your folders containing existing movies and TV shows, you can add these to your Channels library.
+By simply pointing at your folders containing existing movies, TV shows, or videos, you can add these to your Channels library.
 Imported local content is not copied into Channels and is instead referenced and stays in its original folders.

 This is a great way to add recordings from your previous DVR system to Channels.